ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/ConfigWorkflow.rst

 ..
 COMMENT: Delete!
    ``VX_CONFIG_DIR``: '{{ [HOMEdir, "parm"]|path_join }}'
-      The path to the user's verification (VX) configuration directory.
-By default, configuration files for VX reside in ``ufs-srweather-app/parm``.
-      ..
-COMMENT: Check definition!

 ``METPLUS_CONF``: '{{ [PARMdir, "metplus"]|path_join }}'
-   The path to the user's final METplus configuration file.
+   The path to the directory where the user's final METplus configuration file resides.
 By default, METplus configuration files reside in ``ufs-srweather-app/parm/metplus``.

 ..
 COMMENT: Delete!
    ``MET_CONFIG``: '{{ [PARMdir, "met"]|path_join }}'
-      The path to the user's MET verification configuration directory.
-By default, MET configuration files reside in ``ufs-srweather-app/parm/met``.
-      ..
-COMMENT: Check definition!

 ``UFS_WTHR_MDL_DIR``: '{{ userUFS_WTHR_MDL_DIR }}'
    The path to the location where the weather model code is located within the ``ufs-srweather-app`` clone.
 This parameter is set in ``setup.py`` and uses information from the ``Externals.cfg`` file to build the correct path.
 It is built with knowledge of HOMEdir and often corresponds to ``ufs-srweather-app/sorc/ufs-weather-model``.

 ``ARL_NEXUS_DIR``: '{{ [SORCdir, "arl_nexus"]|path_join }}'
    The path to the user's NEXUS directory.
 By default, NEXUS source code resides in ``ufs-srweather-app/sorc/arl_nexus``.

-..
-COMMENT: Add/double check DIR documentation (above) to config_defaults.yaml!

 .. _PlatformConfig: